 Individuals concerned with the safe and effective use of medicines should apply, especially those working in:

-- The pharmaceutical industry who are involved in drug development, licensing, or surveillance
+• The pharmaceutical industry who are involved in drug development, licensing, and surveillance

-- Regulatory bodies who are involved in licensing & surveillance
+• Regulatory bodies who are involved in licensing and surveillance

-- The health service who are involved in drug policy and decision making
+• The health services who are involved in drug policy and decision-making

 The course is designed for individuals with a grounding in epidemiological methods and concepts and/or some prior knowledge of pharmacoepidemiology, especially those who have completed the Certificate in Pharmacoepidemiology & Pharmacovigilance.

-Applicants will normally have a science, biomedical or biostatistical background, hold a second class honours degree of a United Kingdom university (or equivalent) in a science, medical, statistical or related subject and will have some post-graduate experience in the area of pharamacoepidemiology, including an understanding of methodological concepts such as bias and confounding.
+Applicants will normally have a science, biomedical or biostatistical background, hold a second-class honours degree of a United Kingdom university (or equivalent) in a science, medical, statistical or related subject and will have some post-graduate experience in the area of pharmacoepidemiology.
+Students should already have an understanding of methodological concepts such as bias and confounding.
+The course includes computer practicals conducted in Stata.
+Prior experience of Stata is not required; however, some statistical programming experience is strongly encouraged.
 It is not expected that applicants will actually be conducting pharmacoepidemiology studies.
 Applicants should have a good command of English.

 What topics will you cover?

-- The practicalities of planning a study, including study design, feasibility counts, power calculations, and study size
+• The practicalities of planning a study, including study design and reproducible codelist building

-- Sources of RWD for pharmacoepidemiology and importance of identification of fit-for-purpose data
+• Sources of RWD around the world used for pharmacoepidemiology and the importance of identification of fit-for-purpose data

 Course delivery